cirosantilli/git-tutorial/index.md

 One important case where committer and author differ is in projects where patches are generated by `git format-patch`, sent by email, and applied by another person with `git am`.
 In that case, the committer is taken from the local configuration, while the authors comes from the patch, so nothing special needs to be done about it.

 With web interfaces like GitHub, which hold all the repositories on a single machine and apply patches with `git merge`, this is not necessary: the commit appears directly on history, in addition to the merge commit.
 This is the case for most modern projects.

-## cherry-pick

-Merge change introduced by given commits.

-If merge is not clean, may create merge conflicts which you have to resolve similarly to `git merge`.

-The existing merge messages and other metadata are kept.

-Merge only the last commit from the `other-branch` branch:

-    git cherry-pick other-branch

 ## rerere